UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Notes:

-An easy way tocheck all dtypes of the columns in our dataframe is to use `.dtypes` on the dataframe object.
+An easy way to check all dtypes of the columns in our dataframe is to use `.dtypes` on the dataframe object.

 Knowing what dtype the values are, helps us understand how we can transform them and how they respond to different operations and